python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

 ## 27
-## Modify the above example so it works.
+## Copy and modify the above example so it works.
 ## You’ll use the `int` function.